Ziod2812/Live-Wallpaper-Manager/README.md

 Dependency cleanup is safety-first:

 - protected/system dependencies are never removed
-- shared dependencies are not removed just because they are installed
+- shared dependencies are not removed merely because they are installed
 - only verified optional application-owned dependencies may be removed
 - unknown ownership means the package stays installed

 ---

-## 🛠️ Troubleshooting
+# 🛠️ Troubleshooting

-### Manager or panel does not appear
+## Manager or panel does not appear

 Run: